lifemapper/lmsyft/sphinx/misc/deploy.rst

   * /home/ubuntu/aws_data directory on the host will contain data downloaded from S3 for data analysis outputs used by the SpecifyNetwork Analyst APIs.

+    * download input data into this directory prior to volume creation in deployment (docker compose)

+      * TODO: set up an automated task to download this on creation in S3

     * docker-compose.yml bind-mounts this host directory to the /volumes/aws_data
       directory as Read-Only on the analyst container.
     * AWS_INPUT_DATA in the .env.analyst.conf file points to this volume